Back to Basics: How to Use a Generator

 Regarding security and possible theft:

-Generator theft isn’t uncommon on camping sites.
-You can secure your generator any way you like, from chaining and locking it to a tree, to placing it in a dedicated box with an inbuilt locking mechanism on your caravan’s A-frame.
+Unfortunately, theft of any kind is always a possibility, no matter where you venture, and this can also include your generator.
+You can secure your generator any way you like, from chaining and locking it to a tree, to placing it in a dedicated box with an inbuilt locking mechanism.

 A few safety precautions:

 Your generator fuel is combustible and needs to be stored safely.
-It’s always best to keep your ULP containers outside your motorhome, both for safety reasons, and because the smell of petrol isn’t a very desirable attribute in a motorhome!
+It’s always best to keep your ULP containers outside your motorhome, both for safety reasons, and because the smell of petrol isn’t a very desirable attribute in a motorhome or caravan!
 There are many safe-carriage solutions available for generators and generator fuel; essentially, these are compartmentalized boxes affixed to your caravan’s exterior, wherein the generator and the fuel containers can be stored separately.
-If you’re placing your generator on your caravan’s A-frame, make sure you’re including it in your tongue weight calculations.
+Don’t forget that any fuel stored will need to be included in your weight calculations for your van.

 Generators can make caravanning much more enjoyable, and encourage the reluctant camper to hit the open road for a change.
-Taking the above measures just ensures that you can extract the maximum benefits from your generator, and have that comfortable camping trip you’ve been looking forward to all year.
+Taking the above measures just ensures that you will maximise the benefits from your generator, and have that comfortable camping trip you’ve been looking forward to all year.